dmlc/xgboost/doc/tutorials/dask.rst

       # main function will connect to that cluster and start training xgboost model.
       main()

-However, these clusters might have their subtle differences like network configuration, or specific cluster implementation might contains bugs that we are not aware of.
+Different cluster classes might have subtle differences like network configuration, or specific cluster implementation might contains bugs that we are not aware of.
 Open an issue if such case is found and there's no documentation on how to resolve it in that cluster implementation.